TrackSoul/GreenInHouse_PlantPot/components/backend/README.md

 ## Configuration

-Configuration will be loaded from the default user configuration directory, subpath `dms2223backend/config.yml`.
-This path is thus usually `${HOME}/.config/dms2223backend/config.yml` in most Linux distros.
+Configuration will be loaded from the root directory, subpath `greeninhouse/cfg/config.yml`.

 The configuration file is a YAML dictionary with the following configurable parameters: